albertintech/apai/docs/congress/cmf/fema/constitutional-boundaries-of-proportional-representation.md

 ## Appendix: Constitutional Provisions Referenced

 **Article I, Section 2, Clause 1:**
 > "The House of Representatives shall be composed of Members chosen every second Year by the People of the several States..."

 **Article I, Section 2, Clause 3:**
 > "Representatives...shall be apportioned among the several States which may be included within this Union, according to their respective Numbers..."
 > "...each State shall have at Least one Representative..."

 **Article I, Section 4, Clause 1 (Elections Clause):**
 > "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations..."

 **Article V (Entrenchment Clause):**
 > "...no State, without its Consent, shall be deprived of its equal Suffrage in the Senate."

 **Seventeenth Amendment:**
 > "The Senate of the United States shall be composed of two Senators from each State, elected by the people thereof..."

 ---

 <!--
 ## Revision History

 **Revision 5.6** (Current)

-- Aligned with Rev 5.6 of the FEMA legislative text
+- Aligned with Rev 5.6 of the CEMA legislative text
+- Renamed from "Federal Elections Modernization Act (FEMA)" to "Congressional Elections Modernization Act (CEMA)"; all references, defined terms, and download paths updated throughout; no substantive policy changes
 - No FCAO references to remove (none present)
 - No presidential references to remove (none present)
 - No Title or Section renumbering needed (none referenced in body text)